DELHIPOLICESOUTH/DELHIPOLICESOUTH/README.md

 - 👋 Hi, we are @DELHIPOLICE

 - 📫 How to reach us election24.south@gmail.com
-- 😄 Pronouns: su/raksha
-- ⚡ Fun fact: We actually do care about crimes

 <!---
 DELHIPOLICESOUTH/DELHIPOLICESOUTH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.